Contrast-Security-OSS/contrastscan-action/README.md

 - artifact - The artifact to scan on the Contrast platform.
 ## Optional inputs
 - apiUrl - The URL of the host.
 This input includes the protocol section of the URL (https://).
 The default value is [https://ce.contrastsecurity.com](https://ce.contrastsecurity.com/) (Contrast Community Edition).
+- severity - Specify severity of vulnerability.
+Values for severity are critical, high, medium or low.
+Fail must also be set to true to fail the check
+- fail - When set to true, fails the check if vulnerabilities have been detected that match at least the severity option specified.
 - projectName - The name of the scan project in Contrast.
   If you don’t specify a project name, Contrast Scan uses the artifact file name for the project name.
 - projectId - The ID of your project in Contrast.